Last updated: 9/13/21 | September 13th, 2021

 Bikes are to Amsterdam like wine is to Bordeaux.
 The locals love to bike everywhere and there are supposedly more bikes than people in the city.
 Bike usage has shot up 40% in the past two decades and locals collectively cycle over 2 million kilometers every day!
 If you want to explore the way the locals do, take a bike tour.

 Mike’s Bike Tours is the best company to use, whether for a tour or to rent a bike on your own.
 Not only do they offer city tours but they also offer bike tours of the surrounding countryside as well.
-Tours start at 32 EUR and last around 3 hours.
+A 2.5-hour city tour costs 33 EUR.

 Haarlem is a walled city that dates back to the Middle Ages, located just 35km from Amsterdam.
 The city is home to around 160,000 people and it’s quite quiet and calm.
 It has a beautiful central church, great outdoor market, and all the beauty of historic Amsterdam with fewer crowds.
 If you feel like getting out of the city, spend a few hours here just wandering about.
-You’ll get a much better feel for the country away from the busy and tourist-heavy streets of Amsterdam.
-Be sure to visit the Windmill too.
+It gives you a much better feel for the country away from the busy and tourist-heavy streets of Amsterdam.
+Be sure to visit the windmill too.
 It’s right on the water and offers tours as well as a nice view of the city.